nicoverbruggen/phpmon/README.md

 # PHP Monitor

-> ⭐️ If this software has been useful to you, all I ask is that you **please star the repository**, so I know that the software is being used.
-You can also send me  [feedback](https://twitter.com/nicoverbruggen) if the app came in handy.
-Thank you! 😃
+> If this software has been useful to you, all I ask is that you **please star the repository**, so I know that the software is being used.
+You can also send me [feedback](https://twitter.com/nicoverbruggen) if the app came in handy. **Thank you!** ⭐️

 <img src="./phpmon/Assets.xcassets/AppIcon.appiconset/icon_128x128@2x.png" alt="phpmon icon" width="128px" />

-PHP Monitor (or phpmon) is a lightweight macOS utility app that runs on your Mac and displays the active PHP version in your status bar.
+**PHP Monitor** (or phpmon) is a lightweight macOS utility app that runs on your Mac and displays the active PHP version in your status bar.
+It's tightly integrated with [Laravel Valet](https://github.com/laravel/valet), so you need to have it set up before you can use this.

 <img src="./docs/screenshot33.png" width="376px" alt="phpmon screenshot (menu bar app)"/>

 <small><i>Screenshot: A menu showing all of the functionality of PHP Monitor.</i></small>

-It's also super convenient to switch between different versions of PHP.
+It's super convenient to switch between different versions of PHP.
 You'll even get notifications (only if you choose to opt-in, of course)!

 <img src="./docs/notification.png" width="370px" alt="phpmon screenshot (notification)"/>

-It also gives you quick access to various useful functionality (like accessing configuration files, restarting services, and more).
+PHP Monitor also gives you quick access to various useful functionality (like accessing configuration files, restarting services, and more).

 ## 🖥 System requirements